yah01/CyKV-Storage/README.md

 ### Policy
 The cache policy is scalable, but there are some basic principles for the engine:
-- `get` causes the policy to determine to evict or not
+- `read` causes the policy to determine to evict or not
-- `set` forces the cache to sync contents to disk
+- `write` forces the cache to sync contents to disk
-- `remove` makes the cache dirty, but not sync contents to disk The main idea is: the `set` should guarantee the durability, so it must sync to disk, but the lose of `remove` records just keep dead data, which would be overwritten.

 ## Todo
 The stages: